isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==
+= 1.5.4 =
+Fix - Remove 'Product' from the attribute label which was caused by a change in WooCommerce 3.0.

 = 1.5.2 =
 Fix - Improve use of get_current_screen since it returns NULL in some cases.